BOPIM: Bayesian Optimization for influence maximization on temporal networks: Bayesian Optimization

-Finally, there are several hyper-parameters that need to be chosen for $\mathsf{BOPIM}$.
-For the number of initial samples $N_0$, if this value is large, then the surrogate function will fit the true function well, but at a high computational cost.
-We found that setting $N_0=20$ led to a good balance of fit and speed.
-Additionally, increasing the budget $B$ led to minimal gains, so we recommend setting this to be fairly small at $B=5$.
-For computing the posterior of $\bbeta$, the number of MCMC samples also must be selected.
-Again, more MCMC samples lead to better estimates of the posterior distribution but also longer run-times.
+There are several other parameters that must be chosen in our algorithm.
+For the number of initial samples $N_0$ and BO loop iterations $B$, if these values are large, then the surrogate function will fit the true function well, but at a high computational cost.
+We found that setting $N_0=5$ and $B=20$ led to a good balance of fit and speed.
+To show that the BO iterations improve the solution quality, we report a progress curve in Figure \ref{fig:progress} for a single run of the $\mathsf{BOPIM}$ algorithm.
+Please see Section \ref{sec:exp} for a description of the network.
+As the number of BO iterations increases, the total influence spread also increases.
+Indeed, for this particular example, the solution quality (proportion of nodes influenced) increases by over 16\% during the BO loop, which corresponds to a relative increase of almost 70\%.

+We use a standard Gibbs sampler to estimate the posterior distribution of $\beta_0$ and $\sigma^2$, meaning the number of MCMC samples must also be chosen.
+More MCMC samples leads to better estimates of the parameters, but also longer run-times.
 Since we only use the median of the posterior distribution, we can keep the number of MCMC samples relatively small to increase speed.
-We recommend 6,000 iterations with the first 1,000 used for burn-in.
-For hyper-parameters in the shrinkage priors, we simply use the default settings from the original papers.
-Lastly, for the number of MC simulations for the objective function calculation, it is important that this output is accurate so we recommend 1,000 iterations.
-Unless otherwise noted, use these settings for all experiments in Section \ref{sec:exp}.
+We recommend 2500 iterations with the first 500 used for burn-in.
+Lastly, for the number of MC simulations for the objective function realization, it is important that this output is accurate so we recommend 1,000 iterations.
+Unless otherwise noted, we use these settings for all experiments in Section \ref{sec:exp}.